Paying Off Debt as a Couple

 Let's look at how credit scores are calculated:

-Being consistent on their debt snowball can help them improve their credit history and reduce the amount they owe.
-That’s 65% of their credit score.
+Being consistent with their debt snowball can help them improve their credit history and reduce the amount they owe.
+That's 65% of their credit score.

 If you're looking for some tips on how we cut down on our debts, our system was basically: